ml-explore/mlx-examples/llms/mlx_lm/LORA.md

 train on the pre-formatted WikiwSQL data.

 Otherwise, provide a mapping of keys in the dataset to the features MLX LM expects.
-Use a YAML config to specify the Hugging Face dataset arguments.
+Use a YAML config to specify the Hugging Face (HF)  dataset arguments.
 For
 example:

 ```yaml